-A student completing a Bachelor of Applied Science degree, Associate of Applied Technology degree, Associate of Applied Science - T degree, or Direct Transfer Agreement who achieves a cumulative grade point average of 3.75 - 4.0 is eligible for honors at graduation.
+A student completing an Associate of Applied Technology degree, Associate of Applied Science-T degree, or Direct Transfer Agreement who achieves a cumulative grade point average of 3.75 - 4.0 is eligible for honors at graduation.
 Each student who meets these criteria will have the notation of Graduation with Honors placed on his/her transcript.